Katie Couric: Katie (2012–2014)

 On June 6, 2011, ABC announced that Couric had signed a record US$40-million contract, and would begin hosting a daytime talk show for its Disney-ABC Domestic Television arm that would debut in September 2012; Couric would also contribute to ABC News programming.
 On August 22, 2011, it was announced that Couric's talk show would be called Katie.
 Katie is the second web show that Couric has been affiliated with, the first being @katiecouric on the CBS Evening News.
 The first episode aired on September 10, 2012.

 Couric has incorporated her affiliation with the ABC News Division with her ABC Daytime show by having news colleagues Christiane Amanpour, Deborah Roberts, Mike Boettcher, Matt Gutman, Richard Besser, Marci Gonzalez, Jim Avila, Dan Abrams, Josh Elliott, Brian Ross, ABC News weather anchors Sam Champion and Ginger Zee, as well as ABC World News anchors Diane Sawyer and David Muir correspond on Katie for important news events.
 On the domestic end of her affiliation, Couric has had as guests The View co-host Whoopi Goldberg, Kelly Ripa and Michael Strahan of Live! with Kelly and Michael, as well as some cast members of the soap opera General Hospital.

 Disney-ABC Domestic Television renewed Katie for a second season starting in fall 2013.
 However, in October 2013, The Hollywood Reporter wrote that Katie was close to cancellation because of a low Q Score, low ratings, and a reported disdain of her core female audience.
 The syndicated show averaged a 1.7 household rating during its first season and a 1.8 in the 2013–14 season.
 In December 2013, Disney–ABC Domestic Television announced that Katie had been canceled.
-Production was scheduled to continue until June 2014.
+The last show was taped on June 12, 2014 and the series finale aired on July 30, 2014.